nyakaspeter/Raven-Torrent/documents/api/tmdbsearch.md

-# Search Movies Or Tv Shows By Query Text
+# Search movies or tv shows by query text

 Search movies or tv shows by query text.